How to Find and Fix Thin Content to Boost Engagement?

 In simple terms, thin content refers to website pages that offer little to no value to users.

-The update fined sloppy content practices such as poor quality copywriting and duplicate content that did not provide a relevant answer to a user’s intended search query.
+The update fined sloppy content practices such as poor quality copywriting, AI-driven scaled content and duplicate content that did not provide a relevant answer to a user’s search intent.

 How does thin content affect your SEO negatively?